 The term sustainability is also used to refer to environmental sustainability.
 Environmental sustainability focuses on acting in a way that ensures future generations have the natural resources available to live an equal, if not better, way of life as current generations.
 Many innovations today are focused on solving environmental issues.
-The Sustainable Development Goals (SDGs) of the United Nations are broad and ambitious, calling on all countries - be they upper, middle, or low income - to make tangible improvements to the lives of their citizens.
-The goals (shown below) encompass social, environmental, and economic aspects.
+The Sustainable Development Goals (SDGs) of the United Nations are broad and ambitious, calling on all countries to make tangible improvements to the lives of their citizens.
+The goals (shown below in Figure 5.1) encompass social, environmental, and economic aspects.